+The ESS Practical Guide and suite of resources available on this website provides information on how a school can become epilepsy smart.
+This guide and all associated resources are available as downloadable PDFs.
 The tabs on the side of each page will take you through the different sections of the Practical Guide, giving you further information and access to resources to support parents/guardians, schools and students.

 The impact on a child’s learning is related to how many seizures they have